How To Get Rid Of PMI

-We’ll go over the basics of PMI and what it covers, and we’ll also show you how and when you can stop paying it.
+In this article, we’ll go over the basics of PMI and what it covers, and we’ll also show you how and when you can stop paying it.

 What Is PMI?

+Before we take a closer look at how to get rid of PMI, it may be helpful to gain some extra context on what PMI is.
 Your lender requires PMI payments when you buy a home with a mortgage and bring less than 20% for a down payment.
 But what exactly is PMI and what protection does it afford you?

 - Homeowners insurance: Homeowners insurance protects you against damage to your property.
 Most lenders require that you have some form of homeowners insurance as a condition of your loan.

 LPMI allows you to avoid adding a fee to your monthly payment.
 Instead, you accept a slightly higher interest rate than you could get without PMI.
 It’s important to remember that, unlike BPMI, you cannot cancel LPMI.
-LPMI sticks around for the life of the loan and you’ll need to continue paying the same interest rate after you reach 20% equity.
+LPMI sticks around for the life of the loan, and you’ll need to continue paying the same interest rate after you reach 20% equity.

 Choosing LPMI means you may have the option to pay all or some of your PMI costs at closing.
-You’ll get a lower interest rate if you make a partial payment toward your PMI.
+You’ll get a lower interest rate if you make a partial payment toward your mortgage insurance.
 If you pay for the entirety of your LPMI costs at closing, you’ll get an interest rate that’s identical to the one you’d get if you didn’t have to pay for LPMI.

-How much does PMI cost?
 The amount you’ll pay for PMI depends on a wide range of factors, including:

 - Your credit score: This number indicates to lenders how responsible you are when you borrow money.
 Do you always make your payments on time?
-Your score will be higher.
+Your credit score will be higher.
 Do you frequently miss payments or max out your credit?
 Your score will be lower.
 A lower score indicates that you may be more likely to default on your loan.
 As a result, you’ll pay more in PMI.

 - Your loan type: You’ll pay less for PMI if you have a fixed-rate loan.
-This is because fixed-rate loans are more predictable for lenders compared to adjustable rate mortgages.
+This is because fixed-rate loans are more predictable for lenders compared to adjustable-rate mortgages.

 What Does PMI Cover?

 You must pay BPMI until you have 20% equity in your property.
-Equity refers to the percentage of your principal balance that you’ve paid off.
+Equity refers to the percentage of your principal or mortgage balance that you’ve paid off.
 For example, let’s say you borrow $100,000 to buy a home and you pay off $30,000 of principal.
 This means you have 30% equity in your home.

 Keep in mind that payments that only go toward your principal balance count toward your equity.
 Paying interest doesn’t help you build equity.
 Contact your lender and request a mortgage statement if you don’t know how much equity you have.
 Many lenders also make this information available to you online.